jayendrapatani/TechTitans-ibmskillbuild/README.md

 # TechTitans-ibmskillbuild
-AI-ML project for forest conservation using IBM SkillsBuild – GreenGuard by Team TechTitans.
+AI-ML project for forest conservation using IBM SkillsBuild – by Team TechTitans.